tim-learn/SHOT/readme.md

-Code for our ICML (2020) paper **Do We Really Need to Access the Source Data?
-Source Hypothesis Transfer for Unsupervised Domain Adaptation**.
+Code for our ICML-2020 paper [**Do We Really Need to Access the Source Data?
+Source Hypothesis Transfer for Unsupervised Domain Adaptation**](https://arxiv.org/abs/2002.08546).

 ### Framework:

 <img src="figs/shot.jpg" width="600"/>

 ### Prerequisites: